Overview of the MI Health Link HCBS Waiver Program

 Financial Criteria: Income, Assets & Home Ownership

-The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases on an annual basis in January.
-In 2021, an applicant, regardless of marital status, can have a monthly income up to $2,382.
-When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,382 / month.
+The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases annually in January.
+In 2023, an applicant, regardless of marital status, can have a monthly income up to $2,742.
+When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,742 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
-Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-The maximum amount that can be transferred is $3,259.50 / month and is intended to ensure the non-applicant spouse does not become impoverished.
-The exact amount that can be transferred is based on the non-applicant’s own monthly income and his/her shelter / utility costs.
-In some cases, a non-applicant spouse might not be entitled to a spousal income allowance.
+Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

-The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take their home.
+The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take it.
 Fortunately, for eligibility purposes, Michigan Medicaid considers the home exempt (non-countable) in the following circumstances.

 – A spouse lives in the home.